This post may contain affiliate links. Please see my disclosure policy for more details.

 Cooling off in Perth summertime

-Perth holds the title for the most days of sunshine per year out of all the state capitals in Australia; it gets about 30% more sunny days than Sydney, and three times more than Melbourne!
-It’s also said to be the sunniest city in the world in terms of the hours of sunshine per year!
+Perth holds the title for the most days of sunshine per year out of all the state capitals in Australia!
+It’s also said to be the sunniest city in the world in terms of the hours of sunshine it gets per year!

 One of the disadvantages of living in Perth is that Western Australia does not have daylight savings.
 This means that Perth gets dark around seven thirty in the height of summer.